Suzuki Fronte: FX 800

-CB71
+Fronte sixth generation (CB71/72)

 In September 1984 the new Fronte CB71 was introduced.
-Now only with the F5A four-stroke engine, it retained the suspension of the SS40 model (leaf sprung, beam axle).
+Now only with the F5A four-stroke engine, it retained the suspension of the SS40 model (leaf springs, beam axle).
 The Fronte was now a full five-door hatchback, on a wheelbase extended to 2175 mm.
 Only the 543 cc F5A engine was available, with the power output back up to 31 PS at 6000 rpm.
-The most expensive model, the FG, received front disc brakes (the lesser versions making do with drums all around) and a 5-speed manual transmission or 2-speed automatic.
+The most expensive model, the FG, received front disc brakes (the lesser versions making do with drums all around) and a 5-speed manual transmission or a 3-speed automatic.
 As before, the Fronte received higher gearing than the Alto, reflecting its intended usage.
-Top speed was 120 km/h, 2 more km/h than the Alto.
+Top speed was 120 km/h, 2 more than the Alto.

 In July 1986 the CB71 became the CB72 after a rather thorough facelift.
-The headlights were new, of the wraparound sort and the interior was changed with a new dashboard, but the main changes were under the skin: the old rear suspension was replaced with Suzuki's patented ITL suspension (Isolated Trailing Link).
+The headlights were new, of a wraparound design, and the interior was changed with a new dashboard.
+The main changes, however, were under the skin: the old rear suspension was replaced with Suzuki's patented ITL suspension (Isolated Trailing Link).
 This three-link rigid setup considerably improved the ride.
+In November 1987, the Fronte Wit Custom was presented - this was a special edition based on the top FG version of the Fronte, keeping that car's features such as a rotating driver's seat and variable ratio power steering, with additional standard equipment like halogen headlamps, special hubcaps, a moquette interior, and climate control (a first for the kei class).

 By February 1987, the Fronte became available as a three-door, with the FS Twin Cam 12 version with a 40 PS at 7500 rpm, DOHC 12-valve F5A engine (FR in the five-door version).
 The engine had two horsepower more in the Alto; this is due to less stringent emissions standards for commercial vehicles.
 In August 1987 a three-speed automatic transmission became available, and lastly there was also a part-time four-wheel drive version of the five-door CB72 Fronte (the CD72S, from January 1988).
 By September, the CB/CD72 was replaced.
 The 1988 Suzuki Cervo used the chassis, front clip and door panels from the CB/CD72 Fronte.

 A slightly longer and wider version (bigger bumpered), equipped with the same 796 cc engine as the SS80, producing 40 PS was the export model.
 In Europe it was sold as the Alto, in other countries as the SB308 or with the Fronte nameplate.
 The facelifted Fronte has also been produced (or still is being built) under license by many other manufacturers: